 The Easter bunny is considered the symbol of this holiday.
 As most of us still keep wondering why the Easter bunny, then this is the story.
 Like Easter Sunday eggs, rabbits are also an ancient symbol of fertility and new life.

 But do bunnies lay eggs?
 Well, the German’s introduced their tradition of an egg-laying hare called ”Ocher Haws.”
-Soon the festival became a favorite among the kids as they made nests for the Easter bunny to lay the colorful and decorated eggs.
+Soon the festival became a favourite among the kids as they made nests for the Easter bunny to lay the colourful and decorated eggs.

 The tradition started spreading across the U.S., where children often left carrots for the rabbit if he got hungry from all the jumping around and enjoyed Easter egg hunt as a part of the festival.